To secure a site with https, there are six steps (detailed below):

 Install the Web Certificate

-After approval, an email will be received containing two separate certificates: a Web Server Certificate and Intermediate CA. Only the Web Server Certificate is installed.
-The Intermediate CA can be ignored.
+After approval, an email will be received with a PEM file attached.
+A PEM file is a text file that can be opened with a text editor like notepad.
+After opening the file you will see three certificates, but only the first is required.
 Copy and paste the entire block of text, including the "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" notations, as in the below example, into the "Install Your SSL Certificate" field at the bottom of the SSL Manager and click the Install Certificate button to complete the process.

 To avoid a "not secure" message in a browser, a forced https redirect will be necessary.
 For more information, see the Force https with URL rewrite